 Outside Looking In offers a high school accredited dance program providing the opportunity to Indigenous youth and their communities to engage in long-term intensive education through dance.
 Should youth fulfill the academic and attendance requirements of the program, youth get the opportunity to join other Indigenous youth from across Canada for two weeks in Toronto, preparing for an ultimate performance on stage to show off their talents and abilities before hundreds at the Sony Centre for the Performing Arts.

-To Empower Indigenous Youth to thrive, through education and transformative art of dance.
-We pride ourselves on having significant impact on Indigenous youth.
+To empower Indigenous youth to thrive, through education and transformative art of dance.

 Outside Looking In has now extended our program, offering not only to First Nations, Inuit and Metis communities, but also to Indigenous organizations and friendship centres that are looking to engage their youth in a higher level of learning.